a0viedo/javascripting/problems/functions/problem.md

 ```

 El ejemplo anterior asume que la función `ejemplo` recibirá un número cómo argumento –– input –– y retornará el número multiplicado por 2.
-The above example assumes that the `example` function will take a number as an argument –– as input –– and will return that number multiplied by 2.

 ## El ejercicio:

 Crea una archivo llamando funciones.js

 En ese archivo, define una función llamada `comer` que reciba un argumento llamado `fruta` que será una string.
-In that file, define a function named `eat` that takes an argument named `food`
-that is expected to be a string.

 Dentro de la función, retorna el argumento `food` de la siguiente manera: